zachspiel/ghost-hologram-mirror/README.md

 - GoLang for backend logic and web socket connections
 - Tailwind CSS for UI styling

+## Getting Started

+Clone this repository then run `go mod download` to install the required dependencies.

 ## Running the Project

 The project can be started by running the executable located within this project.